abubakar-adeni/react-food/README.md

 # About The Project

-Peworld is a hiring website to make it easier to connect workers with recruiters.
-Workers can create an account and display portfolios, work experiences, and skills on this website.
-Recruiters can create an account for searching and hiring workers based on company needs.
-Workers will be notified if they are hired by recruiter.
+Recipe Mama is a recipe website that makes it easy for users to access food recipes with a delightful experience.
+Users can create an account and post their own recipes, and they can also bookmark their favorite recipes.

 ## Built With